Applauding a movement:

-It has been nearly 15 years since a Civic Music campaign “sold the house” in advance.
+It has been several years since a Civic Music campaign “sold the house” in advance.
 That was the year of Rampal and a second big draw, the Canadian Brass.

 It was also the year the Weidner Center for the Performing Arts opened and began offering single-ticket sales for top attractions, and undeniably dampened Civic Music’s subscription sales.
 Even so, Civic Music’s low-overhead model, special niche and fervent support base gave it a tenacious presence.
 Within a few years, the Weidner Center had backed away from heavy classical programming to focus elsewhere.
 (It has since pared operations greatly.)

 Meanwhile, Brown County Civic Music, operating on a different scale and expense basis, has experienced a slight rebound, stabilizing at about 600 subscribers for each of the last three years.
 In recent years, the St. Olaf Choir, pianist Lilya Zilberstein, and the eclectic Quartetto Gelatto have been popular repeat attractions.

 According to Bintz, directors are committed to classical.
 “We feel we would no longer be contributing anything special to the local music scene if we (pursue “pop” performers),” he says.
 “You can’t chase away the purists… That has been the downfall of other civic music organizations around the country.”